solliancenet/microsoft-mysql-developer-guide/08_Performance/08_00_Performance.md

 # 08 / Performance and Optimization

 After organizations migrate their MySQL workloads to Azure, they unlock turnkey performance monitoring solutions, scalability, and the benefits of Azure's global footprint.
 Operation teams must establish performance baselines before fine-tuning their MySQL instances to ensure that changes, especially those that require application downtime, are worth doing.
-If you can, simulate your workload in a test environment and make adjustments there first before implementing changes in a production environment.
+If you can, **simulate your workload in a test environment** and make adjustments in test before implementing changes in a production environment.

-Before jumping into specific and time consuming performance enhancements, there are some general tips that can improve performance in your environment that this section will explore.
+Before jumping into specific and time consuming performance enhancements/investigation, there are some general tips that can improve performance in your environment that this section will explore.

 ## General performance tips

-The following are some basic tips for how to increase or ensure performance of your Azure Database for MySQL applications and database workloads:
+The following are some basic tips for how to increase or ensure the performance of your Azure Database for MySQL applications and database workloads:

 - Ensure the input/output operations per second (IOPS) are sufficient for the application needs.
 Keep the IO latency low.
 - Create and tune the table indexes.
 Avoid full table scans.
 - Performance regular database maintenance.
 - Make sure the application/clients (e.g. App Service) are physically located as close as possible to the database.
 Reduce network latency.
-- Use accelerated networking for the application server if you are using Azure virtual machine, Azure Kubernetes, or App Services.
+- Use accelerated networking for the application server if you use a Azure virtual machine, Azure Kubernetes, or App Services.
 - Use connection pooling when possible.
 Avoid creating new connections for each application request.
-Use ProxySQL which provides built-in connection pooling and load balance your workload to multiple read replicas as required on demand with any changes in application code.
+ProxySQL for built-in connection pooling and load balancing.
+Balance your workload to multiple read replicas as demand requires without any changes in application code.
 - Set timeouts when creating transactions.
-- Set up a [read replica](https://dev.mysql.com/doc/refman/5.7/en/replication-features.html) for read only queries and analytics.
+- Set up a [read replica](https://dev.mysql.com/doc/refman/5.7/en/replication-features.html) for read-only queries and analytics.
-- Consider using a query caching solutions like Heimdall Data Proxy.
+- Consider using query caching solution like Heimdall Data Proxy.
 Limit connections based on per user and per database.
 Protect the database from being overwhelmed by a single application or feature.
 - Temporarily scale your Azure Database for MySQL resources for taxing tasks.
 Once your task is complete, scale it down.

 See [Best practices for optimal performance of your Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/concept-performance-best-practices)